naughtynautilus000/development/README.md

   of players and their number of all-star appearances.
 - [StatMuse](https://www.statmuse.com/) for the images of each player.
-- [Basketball Reference](https://www.basketball-reference.com/) for the number of All-NBA teams each player was selected for.
+- [Basketball Reference](https://www.basketball-reference.com/) for the number of All-NBA teams each player was selected for and for the number of All-Star votes each player received.